LLMs and TDD

 With the previous tests out of the way, it was time to attempt my final test.
 In this case, I was going to give it something a bit more complex that would require implementing multiple files and a common type.
 This expanded on my first test but added an eventing system in front of the log on top of this we would also have both a local storage and filesystem backed option for this eventing system.

 In this case, I had learned from my past experiences and was ready to do a couple of things differently.
 First I was not going to try to time myself on the initial implementation.
 I wanted to take it slow and write what I would have wanted to produce.
 Second, at this point, I was ready to have to be a bit more interactive with ChatGPT.
-Instead of just throwing failures at it I was ready to give it subtle hits to get to the end goal with my sanity intact.
+Instead of just throwing failures at it I was ready to give it subtle hints to get to the end goal with my sanity intact.

 What I found in this case was that again it took ChatGPT a lot longer than I had anticipated to complete this task and again it did in fact require a lot of direct suggestions to get a working result.
 In this case, since there were multiple files there was an opportunity to produce more typescript errors and it certainly did produce a fair amount of those which required me to debug the code and make suggestions on a type that would work.
 Most of the time during this exercise it felt like I was pair programming with a junior developer.
 That is not to say there is anything wrong with working with junior developers just I would rather use those opportunities to teach another engineer instead of fighting with a machine to just have to do it all over again in the future.